 - Sort actions according to their context they can get done.

 - iPhone/iPad App for actions: TaskTask (Outlook & Exchange Tasks) and TaskTask HD for iPad.

 My environment: Outlook with Exchange and iPhone

-My Getting Things Done productivity environment is that of a “normal” employed computer user: email, calendar and tasks reside in Microsoft Outlook 2010, that being connected to an Exchange server.
+My Getting Things Done productivity environment is that of a “normal” employed computer user: email, calendar and tasks reside in Microsoft Outlook in Office 365, that being connected to an Exchange or an Office 365 server.
 Whatever happens has to be embeddable into that system.